No products in the cart.

 And for those of you up for a little extra hocus-pocus, when you’re done with this project be sure to visit the next post to help you turn one of our witch boot templates into a black cat paper bag luminary!

 Looking for another artful Halloween activity?
-Our faux bat taxidermy or scrap paper ghost art makes equally dreadful homemade Halloween decor.
+Our faux bat taxidermy, apple and potato printed pumpkin art, or scrap paper ghosts makes equally dreadful homemade Halloween decor.
 And these autumn-inspired magic wands are the perfect accessories for your own little witches and warlocks.

 For your own witch or warlock boots on a broomstick you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Woodpeckers Crafts and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - Mixed media art supplies like paper scraps, tissue paper, paint, chalk, pastels, crayons, googly eyes, feathers, or other art supplies to decorate

 - A glue stick